MalitsPlus/SolisClient/README.md

   -o, --overwrite       Overwrite cached token.
 If '--token' does not exist, this argument takes no effect.
   --kvauth KVAUTH       KV server auth token.
   --kvurl KVURL         KV server endpoint.
+  --venus               Check and update(if needed) hoshimi-venus databases.
 ```

 - `--token`: **Must be given at first running**, can be omitted if `refreshToken` in `cache/client_cache.json` it not empty.
 If they both exist, the one in `client_cache.json` will be used first.
-- `-k, --kvauth, --kvurl`: All of them **must be present at the same time**, otherwise they will be ignored.
+- `-k, --kvauth, --kvurl`: All **must be present at the same time**, otherwise they will be ignored.

 ## Updating